JoshuaTurner3/htb_uni_2022/README.md

 ```
 Only different properties are allowed!
 ```
-and following this prompt will exit.
+and following this error prompt will exit.
 A full example of a server interaction is as so:
 ```
 What properties should your magic wand have?
 Property: FF